 So what actually triggered those tent ads I mentioned earlier?
 Was it my conversation about camping with the kids?
 Or was it more likely that a few nights earlier I’d been searching for camp stoves on Amazon?
 My phone didn’t need to hear me talk about camping.
 It already knew I was interested.

 Your phone tracks an enormous amount of information about you.
 Not through your microphone, but through dozens of other data points that paint an incredibly detailed picture of your life, interests, and behavior.
+Even something as simple as a photo can reveal more than people realize.
+For example, photos often contain hidden location data.
+Our guide on how to remove photo metadata explains how this works and how to strip that information before sharing images online.

 Location Tracking